MasteringClaudeCodeSkillsforAdvancedAIDevelopment

 3. Advanced Debugging & Error Resolution

 What: Debug a Python script that's throwing an error, understanding the stack trace and suggesting a fix.
 Why: Accelerates the debugging process, especially for unfamiliar codebases or complex interactions, reducing developer frustration and downtime.
 How: 1.
-Provide the full error message and stack trace: This is critical for Claude to understand the context of the failure.
+Provide the full error message and stack trace: This is absolutely critical for Claude to understand the context of the failure.
+Don't skip this.
 2. Include relevant code snippets: Give Claude the code files mentioned in the stack trace.
 3. Explain the expected behavior vs. actual error: Describe what you expected the code to do and what went wrong.

 ```python